 From there they start the 4D show.
 There are a few surprises but no really scary parts during the show.
 If your kids get scared they can always remove the 3D glasses.
 During parts of the show Reese continues to interact with the audience.
 This is a Do Not Miss Attraction!!
 It entertained my kids and me and my husband.
 Huge hit!!

 At Hershey Chocolate World they have a food court, a bakery and an ice cream parlor.
 So many yummy goodies.
 Every time we go we try something different!
 This time we tried an old fashioned chocolate milk shake.
-The milkshake was okay.
-I may have had high expectations because it was Chocolate World but it was poured out of a pitcher.
-I understand they have to produce them quickly but it was kind of a disappointment.
-The taste was fine but not something I can’t wait to have again.

 My families favorite thing at Hershey Chocolate World is the Hershey’s Factory Tour!!
 This is a free attraction.
 You board carts that take you on a tour of a chocolate factory.
 My family of five fit on it together.
 This is not the real chocolate factory but it doesn’t have to be!!
 The smell of chocolate is piped through the attraction.